net-daemon/docs/docs/v3/app_model/moving_from_v2.md

 ### Upgrading an existing apps project to v3

-There are four main considerations when upgrading a new project to use v3 _(before you begin taking advantage of the new functionality!_):
+There are five main considerations when upgrading a new project to use v3 _(before you begin taking advantage of the new functionality!_):

 1. Update `program.cs` to use the new application startup and configuration
 1. Update your nuget packages
 1. Change `GlobalUsings.cs` to refer to the new namespace
 1. Update `appSettings.json` to reflect a change in config
+1. Update your locally installed code generator

 After you have tested your project locally you will need to update your NetDaemon install on Home Assistant to v3.

-#### Update program.cs
+### 1. Update program.cs
 Refer to your project's `program.cs` and check the main application startup block.
 You will likely have a section that looks like this:

 ```csharp